-To get ahead of the curve, it’s a great idea to monitor the latest tech trends, find a niche area that others aren’t doing as well as you can, and lever your way in.
+To get ahead of the curve, it’s a great idea to monitor the latest tech trends, find a specific niche market that others aren’t doing as well as you can, and lever your way in.
 Bearing that in mind, the movement in the digital world right now is all about AI, ML, blockchain, and the move towards Web 3.0.

 Web 3.0, we predict, will be incredibly reliant on decentralizing data, utilizing AI and ML to simplify everything we do, and using virtual assistants to manage those tasks.